 It can help fight infections

-Fennel tea is an antimicrobial and antiviral agent, according to a review that catalogued multiple studies.
+Fennel tea is an antimicrobial and antiviral agent, that catalogued multiple studies.
 If you feel a cold coming on, drinking some fennel tea can help your body fight back against the pathogens attacking your immune system.

 It can help you sleep